zhengruitao/zhengruitao.github.io/_pages/research.md

   * *RA, Supervised by Prof. Han Zhang*
   * *Chengdu, China; 09/2016 - 07/2017*
-  * Designed a biomimetic sealing ring inspired by the functional surface of earthworm, which avoids rolling and distortion in dynamic sealing with with service life increased by **33.5**% and **47.9**% compared to O- and rectangular-ring
+  * Designed a biomimetic sealing ring inspired by the functional surface of earthworm, which avoids rolling and distortion in dynamic sealing with service life increased by **33.5**% and **47.9**% compared to O- and rectangular-ring
-  * Selected the Mooney-Rivlin model to describe the mechanical characteristics of rubber linings, and established two-dimensional axisymmetric FEM of the biomimetic ring, groove, and slide bar based on the actual sealing setting to analyze Von-Mises stress and contact stress
+  * Selected the Mooney-Rivlin model to describe the mechanical characteristics of rubber, and established two-dimensional axisymmetric FEM of the biomimetic ring, groove, and slide bar based on the actual setting to analyze Von-Mises stress and contact stress (based on plain strain assumption)

 * ***<font color="#660000">Research and Development of Low-Shock Non-Explosive Separation Device</font>***
   * *RA, Supervised by [Prof. Jian Wu](http://homepage.hit.edu.cn/wujianwh)*